NMengo/NMengo/README.md

 <h1 align="center">Hi 👋, I'm Nicolas Mengochea</h1>
 <h3 align="center">A passionate Machine Learning Engineer from Argentina</h3>

+- 🤝 **I currently work as a Machine Learning Engineer at Marvik.
+A fast-growing company actually leading the implementation of IA solutions with business impact.**

-- 🔭 I’m currently working on **my stealth-mode Fintech Start-up.
+- 🔭 I’m also currently working on:
+  -  **My stealth-mode Fintech Start-up.
 In charge of product design, web development and ML model deployment.**

-- 🤝 I’m looking forward to landing **my first remote job as a Machine Learning Engineer**

 - 📫 How to reach me **nico.mengoo@gmail.com**